nexhausbuilders1-droid/Nexhaus-Tender-Documentation/README.md

-# TenderPro Advisory — Website
+# Nexhaus Tenders — Website

 A complete, responsive, static business website for a tender packaging, bidding, submission and procurement consultancy service.
 Built with semantic HTML5, hand-written CSS and vanilla JavaScript only — no frameworks, no build step, no server required.